rollator3000/MS_omics/README.md

 supervised by: <br>
 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***
 <br>
-Block-wise missingness is a common problem in the context of Multi-Omics Data.
+Block-wise missingness describes a special type of missingness that is a common problem in the context of Multi-Omics data.
 To my knowledge there are no standard approaches, nor compariosons studies for this type of missingness yet.
-In 2018 Norbert Krautenbacher has already stated that a reliable analysis strategy for multi-omics data with block-wise missingness are urgently needed!
-This thesis aims to provide such a comparison study and shall help finding a reliable analysis strategy.
+In 2018 Norbert Krautenbacher has already stated that a reliable analysis strategy for multi-omics data with block-wise missingness is urgently needed!
+This thesis aims to provide such a comparison study and shall help finding a reliable analysis strategy for data with block-wise missingness.

 ---

 ## Project description
 This project compares different approaches capable to deal with block-wise missingness in Multi-Omics data.
+For this different random forest based adaptions that are capable to deal with block-wise missingness are introduced.
+Penalised regeression adaptions from Hagenberg's thesis are also compared to the random forest based adaptions, even though these are not introduced thepretically.

+### Block-wise missingness:
 Block-wise missingness is a special type of missingness that appears frequently in the context of Multi-Omics data.
 It can for example arise when concatenating multiple clinical studies with the same target variable.
 Eventhough the datasets from the different studies have the same target variable, the observed features can still can differ!
 The concatination of such datasets results then in a DF with block-wise missingness!